-Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
-Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts-for addressing each patient's individual needs.
+Eye care professionals specialize in understanding how the human eye works and the diseases and conditions that affect your vision, many of which do not have obvious symptoms.
+By identifying the particular risk factors affecting one's vision over time, our optometrist can recommend the benefits and features of corrective lenses-eyeglasses and contacts-for addressing each patient's individual needs.

-Our optometrist takes the time to listen to your concerns and needs, will explain the results of your eye exam, and describe the appropriate options for you to consider.
-Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.
+Dr. Eliot Kaplan takes the time to listen to your concerns and needs, will explain the results of your eye exam, and describe the appropriate options for you to consider.
+Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information as this is vital to monitoring, diagnosing and treating potential vision problems.

 Dr. Kaplan is a 1978 graduate of the New England College of Optometry.
 He is highly skilled in Contact Lens design and prescription glasses which, in addition to your eye health, address your work requirements and lifestyle.
 Dr. Kaplan has received extensive training in the diagnosis and treatment of vision-related learning disabilities.
-He is a renowned practitioner of "Vision Therapy", an approved treatment program for binocular vision and visual-perception problems.
+He is a renowned practitioner of "Vision Therapy", an approved treatment program for binocular vision and visual perception problems.

-Dr. Kaplan is active in the community, providing vision education for teachers and parents, while offering "Vision Screenings” for local schools and summer camps.
-Dr. Kaplan works closely with health care professionals and learning specialists who are dedicated to helping children with learning disabilities.
+Active in the community, Dr. Kaplan has provided vision education for teachers and parents while offering "Vision Screening" for local schools and summer camps.
+He works closely with health care professionals and learning specialists who are dedicated to helping children with learning disabilities.
 He is an associate of the Optometric Extension Program (O.E.P.) and College of Optometrists in Vision Development (C.O.V.D.).
 Both are national organizations that provide continuing education for developmental optometrists.

 “Vision is our dominant sense.
 We need good eyesight and vision to comprehend the world around us.
-Imbalances in our visual system can affect learning, behavior, attention and concentration.
-We provide Developmental Vision Exams, which identify vision problems for infants, todlers and adults.
+Imbalances in our visual system can affect learning, behavior, attention, and concentration.
+We provide Developmental Vision Exams, which identify vision problems for infants, toddlers, and adults.
 Vision is a learned skill that can be improved at any age.
 Optometric Vision Therapy helps one develop good visual skills that we need to function efficiently at school, work and play.”

 Dr. Eliot Kaplan, O.D.